How to Choose a 3D Scanner for Manufacturing

 • Use laser scanners for large-scale measurement

-• Use handheld scanners for flexible tasks
+• Use handheld scanners for flexible scanning tasks

-• Use automated systems for production-line inspection
+• Use automated systems for inline production inspection

 FAQ